seantronsen/pvt/README.md

 4. Attach all widgets to their corresponding panes.

+5. Attach all panes to the application instance (see step 01).

-5. Execute the `run` method for the application instance.
+6. Execute the `run` method for the application instance.

 ## A Note on the QT Viewer Callback Interface